clkrak/AssessmentWebsite/README.md

 project going over-budget and escaping the scope of the planning.
 We will use expert judgement and quality data in the assessments.

+__**Risk Assessment Update**__

+My project partner seems to have disappeared.
+Our productivity has dropped significantly, expert judgement says about 40%.
+We have had to limit the number of iterations under Agile Methodology, but will focus on quality of iterations and a working final product.

 # ITPM5240-2020S1HB-coke-bottles-are-building-materials